Ms. Yuko Martens:

 Ms. Hiroko Sakurai:

-She is an assistant Japanese teacher at a high school in the Sydney area, and has been supporting HSC students for many years.
+She had a position as Japanese assistant teacher at a high school in the Sydney area for 8 years, and has been supporting HSC students for many years.
 We’ve just invite her to join our team, so Sydney Japanese Language School, Nihongo-Juku, will develop more HSC preparation curriculum.
 She also is qualified for teaching English in Japan at both the junior and high school level.

 Ms. Miyuki Okabe: